adtzlr/felupe/docs/examples.md

 u0ext = fe.dof.apply(displacement, boundaries, dof0)
 ```

 The Newton-Rhapson iterations are coded quite similar to the one used in [Getting Started](quickstart.md).
 FElupe provides a Mixed-field version of it's `IntegralForm`, called `IntegralFormMixed`.
 It assumes that the first field operates on the gradient and all the others don't.
-Of course, the incremental solutions of the fields have to be splitted and updated seperately.
+The resulting system vector with incremental values of the fields has to be splitted at the field-offsets and updated.

 ```python
 for iteration in range(8):